sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 ### Postponing a Job

 When the server requests the state, the printer might be processing another job.
 In this case, the roundtrip stops immediately with a no-op.
-Since the job is already in queue, it will be processed later.
+Since the job is already in the queue, it will be processed later.

 ![](figures/postponing.png)

 ### Consuming a Job Queue

-Because a manual operation is required to retrieve the item from the box, the printer can not automatically takes another job once finished printing.
+Because a manual operation is required to retrieve the item from the box, the printer can not automatically take another job once finished printing.
 Instead it follows a two-step process through the supervisor to ensure that the current item status is finally done before taking another job.

 Once finished printing, the printer goes into the waiting state.
 When receiving this state, the supervisor updates the job status in its database, and notifies the operator that the item is ready.
 Then the operator can signal the supervisor that the item has been effectively retrieved, marking the job as done in the database.
 This happens whether or not the printer is online.
 When the next roundtrip happens, and the printer is still waiting for retrieval, the supervisor checks the job status and signals it has been effectively retrieved.
 The printer can finally go back to the ready state, where another roundtrip triggers the next job in queue.